hellmarbecker/blog/_drafts/using-druid-with minio.markdown

 ## Ingesting data from MinIO

-we take advantage of the same settings as for deep storage
+By default, Druid uses the same settings in `common.runtime.properties` for ingestion from S3, too.
+So for instance, you can upload the `wikipedia` data sample to the `indata` bucket in your MinIO instance and we take advantage of the same settings as for deep storage.
+Just use `s3://indata/` as the S3 prefix in the ingestion wizard, and it should work out of the box.

 ## Changing the endpoint settings in the ingestion command

-now let's go back to local deep storage. so we cannot take advantage of endpoint settings that are baked into the service properties file.

-hence we need to establish those settings right in the ingestion spec
+Now let's go back to local deep storage, so that we cannot take advantage of endpoint settings that are baked into the service properties file.
+Hence we need to establish those settings right in the ingestion spec.

 ### JSON version

-yada yada
+Start the wizard as for a standard S3 ingestion.
+Then switch to the JSON view and edit the S3 settings in the ingestion spec:

 ```json
       "inputSource": {